 While the treats are quick and easy to make at home, unfortunately, too many of the homemade versions list ingredients such as sugar coated puffed rice, artificially flavored commercial marshmallows, corn syrup and other similar additions, that make them just as bad as the store-bought ones.
 Continue reading

-One of these culinary traditions is to dip a slice of apple in honey, and eat it as a symbol for a sweet New Year.
-Many other sweet dishes are added as well, in order to emphasize this hope for a sweet New Year.
+The Jewish New Year is celebrated tomorrow, and this brings back memories of traditional foods, even to an agnostic such as myself.
+One of the culinary traditions for this event, is to dip a slice of apple in honey, and eat it as a symbol for a sweet New Year.
+Plenty other sweet dishes are added to the table as well, in order to emphasize this hope for a sweet New Year.

 The following dessert was inspired by this tradition.
 Continue reading